Emurgo/yoroi-frontend/docs/SETUP.md

 ### Generating PEMs

-To build production versions of Yoroi that run on `testnet` (or any other network) you need a `pem` file (basically a key to sign your extension).
+To build production versions of Yoroi, you need a `pem` file (basically a key to sign the extension).
 Although the real `pem` is not uploaded to Github for security reasons, you can generate your own `pem` for testing purposes using the following steps:

 ```